 Where They Work

-Public health analysts often work in the public sector for government agencies at both the state and federal levels.
+These analysts often work in the public sector for government agencies at both the state and federal levels.
 Because of their responsibility to help shape public health policies and programs, many analysts work for agencies such as the CDC or the National Institutes of Health (NIH).

-Not all public health analyst jobs are in the public sector.
+Not all public health jobs are in the public sector.
 Some analysts work for large healthcare organizations, where they also focus on efforts to improve public health.

 Job Growth